Dr. Carlos Asilis, Chief Investment Officer, Glovista Investments

 Darshan Bhatt, CFA, Deputy Chief Investment Officer, Glovista Investments

-The views expressed are those of Glovista Investments, a boutique manager on the Spouting Rock Asset Management platform, as of March 1, 2022 and are not intended as investment advice or recommendation.
+The views expressed are those of Glovista Investments, a boutique manager on the Spouting Rock Asset Management (“SRAM”) platform, as of July 1, 2023, and are not intended as investment advice or recommendation.
 For informational purposes only.
 Investments are subject to market risk, including the loss of principal.
 Past performance does not guarantee future results.
+There can be no assurance that any SRAM strategy or investment will achieve its objectives or avoid substantial losses.
 There can be no assurances that any of the trends described will continue or will not reverse.
-Past events and trends do not imply, predict or guarantee, and are not necessarily indicative of future events or results.
+Past events and trends do not imply, predict, or guarantee, and are not necessarily indicative of future events or results.
 Investors cannot invest directly in an index.